LegalPrimes/darknetpy/README.rst

 Darknetpy
 =========

-darknetpy is a simple binding for darknet's yolo detector.
+darknetpy is a simple binding for darknet's yolo (V2 only) detector.

 Installation
 ============